ARU1-TEAM/Ubuntu-complete-install/README.md

 The [Change_Mac Script](https://github.com/ARU1-TEAM/Ubuntu-installation/tree/main/scripts/change_mac) will change your mac adress.
 Very userfull if you want to bypass the router blocking system.

 ## Sources
+For this Ubuntu-installation repository, we used several videos and githubs.
+All of them are listed down here in case you need it.
 ### Youtube

 ### Github